 COMPLETE AUDIO CLIPS

-Here are the links to just a few full audio clips from each of Bill's latest acoustic albums:
+Here are the links to just a few full audio clips from Bill's various acoustic releases:

 (1) “Poinciana” (from Nature Boy) - about 10 minutes - Click here (2) “Like Sonny” (from Paco Paco) - about 6 minutes - Click here (3) “Willow Weep For Me” (from Mercy) - about 6 minutes - Click here (4) "Minority" (from Find Your Place) - about 4 minutes - Click here